Nigel Jenkins: Career

+Politics

+Jenkins has been called "one of the most politically engaged and outspoken" Welsh poets writing in English.
+A staunch supporter of Welsh self-determination, he encouraged others to join him in creating "a socialist republic of Cymru" of the heart and mind while the country waited to officially regain its long-lost independence.
+Jenkins was also an activist, and in the late 1980s campaigned for nuclear disarmament.
+In 1987, he co-edited the CND Cymru anthology Glas-Nos: Cerddi Dros Heddwch/Poems for Peace with long-time collaborator Menna Elfyn and, the following year, was sentenced to seven days in Swansea Prison for refusing to pay a £40 fine imposed after a protest at the American airbase in Brawdy, Pembrokeshire.
+Speaking to reporters after his arrest, Jenkins said he considered it "my duty as a Welshman and an internationalist to do all in my power to end the continuing presence on Welsh soil of American and British nuclear bases."

 Death

 Jenkins died in the Tŷ Olwen Hospice in Swansea on 28 January 2014, aged 64, following a short illness.
 His funeral was held at St. Mary's Church, Pennard, on the morning of 10 February 2014.
 With the church at capacity, the ceremony was relayed by audio link-up to hundreds of mourners gathered in the nearby community hall.
 Jenkins was then buried in the graveyard of St. Mary's, the same resting place as fellow poets Vernon Watkins and Harri Webb.